 Filming on the new season started on March 2 in Toronto, Canada.
 It was originally supposed to wrap in August, but the pandemic happened.
-As of right now, The Handmaid's Tale has not picked back up with filming just yet.
-Speaking with Extra in May, Elisabeth Moss provided an update on filming.
+Speaking with TVLine recently, Bradley Whitford confirmed that the cast was returning to Toronto to quarantine for two weeks and that they would begin filming Season 4 thereafter.

 Is there a trailer for The Handmaid’s Tale Season 4?